assessment at Trimley st martin

 - To ensure children are meeting and achieving the expected standard and that they are making good progress whilst being in the school.

-The Assessment Process- Our assessment will enable the school to measure how secure children are with regards to working at the level expected for their age.
+The Assessment Process- Our assessment will enable the school to measure how secure children are with regards to working at the standard expected for their age.
 Our assessment process will also enable us to identify the children who are secure in the year group expectations and those who are working at greater depth.

-Our assessment system aims to alert the teacher to the areas in which a child is secure but also highlight areas of the curriculum that need further support, re teaching or consolidation.
+Our assessment system aims to alert the teacher to the areas in which a child is secure but also highlight areas of the curriculum that need further support, re-teaching or consolidation.

 Each half term, teacher will record how many of the year group expectations a child is secure in.
 The school believes that if a child is secure in 95% - 100% of the expectations then they are in fact classed as achieving the expected standard for their age.
-This information will be added to our school tracking system which will allow the school to see the following:
+This information will be added to our tracking system, which will allow the school to see the following:

-- The children who are on-track / likely to achieve the national expectation SECURE
+- The children who are on-track / likely to achieve the national expectation - SECURE

 SCHOOLS APPROACH TO ASSESSMENT